Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

 - offer all students pastoral care from our approachable and caring team

-The primary focus of weeks 1 - 7 of Part 1 is to quickly develop your language resource.
+The primary focus of weeks 1 to 7 of the course is to quickly develop your language resource.
 It will focus on intensive study of the vocabulary and grammatical features common to academic discourse.

 As a result, you will practise and develop both receptive and productive skills which are required in an academic context.

-Following a Reading Week in week 8, weeks 9 – 12 will concentrate on basic academic skills in preparation for Part 2 of the course.
+Following a Reading week in week 8, weeks 9 to 12 will concentrate on basic academic skills in preparation for the final part of the course.

 These include skills such as: